stephanie-K/practitioner-stories/how-to.md

 Within each theme, there are sub-themes and for each of them, you will find a list of clusters of insights.

-If you want to learn more about a specific one then select it if it has a triangle next to it:
+<p style="margin-bottom: 0">If you want to learn more about a specific one then select it if it has a triangle next to it: </p>
 - all the quotes from participants which support this cluster of insight will appear under it
 - select again to close it

 ![little video as a gif showing what happen when you select the triangle to see the quotes then select again to hide them](/practitioner-stories/images/how-to-see-quotes.gif)

-> We do realise it's still very complex, but this is a first step to make all our data more accessible and the analysis is not finished yet
+> We do realise it's still very complex, but this is a first step to make all our data more accessible and the analysis is not finished yet.
 >
 > We are open to suggestions and welcome feedback.